UPSC Exam > UPSC Notes > Mains: International Relations > Security Challenges in the Indian Ocean Region - 1

 Setting the Context:

-• The South Asian countries [in that matter the Indian Ocean countries too], for their energy supply, depends on the maritime supply routes in the Indian Ocean.
-This is a region where the US-led Indo-Pacific Strategy and the Chinese-led Belt Road Initiative, and the Maritime Silk Route converges and diverges, paving ways for these two countries to exercise absolute strategic advantages over one another.
-The geopolitics of the energy supply route dominates the energy security complex across the regions.
-As Kaplan (2014) mentioned: “Geopolitics is the battle for space and power played out in a geographical setting.
-Just as there are military geopolitics, diplomatic geopolitics and economic geopolitics, there is also energy geopolitics.
-For natural resources and the trade routes that bring those resources to consumers is central to the study of geography” (Kaplan, 2014).
-The control over the energy supply routes and the transit states are now at the core of the IPS and BRI agenda.
-Bangladesh and India’s dependency on the U.S., Europe, China, central, and the Middle East for energy and mercantile supply and routes will continue to be static for the foreseeable future.
-Hence, a peaceful and stable Indian Ocean is of paramount importance for both countries for their economic futures.
-However, the ocean comes with strategic impetus too.
+• The South Asian countries, for their energy supply, depend heavily on the maritime supply routes in the Indian Ocean.
+This is a region where the US-led Indo-Pacific Strategy and the Chinese-led Belt and Road Initiative, along with the Maritime Silk Route, converge and diverge, paving ways for these two powers to exercise strategic leverage.
+The geopolitics of the energy supply route dominates the regional energy security complex.
+As Kaplan (2014) noted: “Geopolitics is the battle for space and power played out in a geographical setting.
+Just as there are military, diplomatic, and economic geopolitics, there is also energy geopolitics.”
+The control over energy supply routes and transit states lies at the core of both the IPS and BRI agendas.
+Bangladesh and India’s dependency on the U.S., Europe, China, Central Asia, and the Middle East for energy and trade will remain strong for the foreseeable future.
+Thus, a peaceful and stable Indian Ocean is of paramount importance for their economic futures.

-• Interestingly, the Indian Ocean is governed through a number of ratifications of maritime agreements.
-Besides, regional organizations like BIMSTEC and ASEAN are placing increasing policy attention on maritime issues, and where the need exists, ad hoc cooperative structures are emerging, such as the Trilateral Cooperative Agreement (TCA) between Indonesia, Malaysia, and the Philippines to combat maritime security threats in the Sulu-Celebes seas (Benson, 2020).
-In South Asia, Bangladesh resolved its maritime boundary disputes with India and Myanmar through ITLOS and UNCLOS (Rosen & Jackson, 2017).
-The maritime territorial disputes are a much larger concern in Southeast Asia, where a plethora of disputes in the South China Sea and between states in archipelagic Southeast Asia can undermine the region’s progress toward cooperation on maritime issues (Benson, 2020).
+• Interestingly, the Indian Ocean is governed through numerous maritime agreements.
+Regional organizations such as BIMSTEC and ASEAN are giving increasing attention to maritime security, and ad hoc cooperation frameworks have emerged, such as the Trilateral Cooperative Agreement (TCA) between Indonesia, Malaysia, and the Philippines to counter maritime threats in the Sulu–Celebes seas.
+In South Asia, Bangladesh resolved its maritime boundary disputes with India and Myanmar through ITLOS and UNCLOS.
+However, maritime territorial disputes remain a major concern in Southeast Asia, particularly in the South China Sea, where competing claims threaten to undermine regional cooperation.

 • Henceforth, the purpose of this article is to review the geopolitical and geoeconomic interfaces of the Indian Ocean through the prisms of traditional and nontraditional threats.
-Perhaps, this article argues that over securitization of the Indian Ocean can stifle the process of developing a common agenda to govern the ocean, and the management of the Indian Ocean has to be seen through the prisms of “sea welfare” and not “sea contro”.
-The challenges to this ocean are evolving with the pace of human growth, the market economy, and climate change leading to volatilities.
-Paradoxically, the ocean is also a source of combined economic and strategic interdependence that the political actors often overlook.
+This article argues that over-securitization of the Indian Ocean can stifle cooperation and that the management of the ocean should be viewed through “sea welfare” rather than “sea control.”
+Challenges in this region evolve with human development, market dynamics, and climate change, making the ocean both a source of volatility and interdependence.

 The Complex Interplay between Geostrategy and Geoeconomics: